lmc-eu/spirit-design-system/packages/web/src/scss/components/ControlButton/README.md

 # ControlButton

+ControlButton is ideal for interfaces where buttons aren't meant to draw a lot of attention.
-ControlButton is a simple button designed for secondary actions that adapts to its background color context.
+It uses a lighter visual design than [Button][button] and adapts to its background color context.

 ## When to Use ControlButton

-ControlButton is ideal for interfaces where buttons aren't meant to draw a lot of attention.

 Use **ControlButton** for: